Hubear41/Sketchy-Magic/README.md

 * `Paper.js` for drawing with the mouse as well as rendering.
 * Webpack to bundle and serve up various scripts.

+The main files in the project will be:

+* `sketchy_magic.js` is the main structure of the canvas.
+* `Player.js` is responsible for all player controls and capturing mouse movements.
+* `spells.js` uses mouse movements to determine what spell is used.

 ## Implementation Timeline

 **Day 1**